pseudoyim/conda_build_dojo/README.md

 - dojo lessons
 	- Show lessons (in curriculum.yaml)
 	- show "done", "started", "not started"
-- Build python-tabulate off of master (https://github.com/astanin/python-tabulate/pull/117#issuecomment-804140931) to get the maxcolwidth functionality; use this until v0.8.10 is released.
+	- --authors
 - Add color to the prompt (use colorama, add to env.yaml).
 - Lesons to add:
-    - Create a patch (including on GitHub!)
+    - Create a patch (including on GitHub using .patch extension!)
     - Port a patch
     - Oniguruma (upstream breaking change)
+    - How to inspect a failed build (e.g. build_env, h_env)